 That’s why Betito recommends giving someone at least two dates before writing that person off… unless he or she is a real jerk: “If you can’t say ‘that’s a really nice girl or guy,’ maybe you shouldn’t go out with that person again,” she says.
 “But sometimes, attraction goes beyond the physical and you have to get to know a little bit about somebody.
 Or it can awaken with a first kiss.”

-Prioritize finding your commonalities over chemistry
+Prioritize finding shared commonalities over chemistry with your date

 So if chemistry can be misleading, then how do you really know if someone is right for you?
 Betito suggests looking for shared values or goals: “If you look at the literature on arranged marriages, you have a lot of success, because they’re arranged based on commonalities,” she explains.
 “Families fix you up with people who have the same beliefs, culture… a spark can build based on what you have in common.
 You can grow into love, but you grow out